New York Guitar Show

 The New York Guitar Show was an annual charitable event- a two-day vintage guitar exhibition and sale scheduled on the third weekend in September and held at the Mary Help of Christians Church on E. 12th St. and Avenue A in New York City, attended by vintage guitar dealers from across the United States.
 Throughout 15 years (1986–2000), the New York Guitar Show was the only regularly scheduled vintage guitar event dedicated entirely to charity in the United States.

 Originally founded by Ken and Kathy Heer, Saint Mark's Music Exchange was a music event established in 1983-84 in a midtown Manhattan hotel as a for-profit venture.
 It was later purchased by Skip Henderson, an ex-social worker turned vintage guitar dealer from City Lights Music in New Brunswick, New Jersey.
 The event was subsequently moved to the auditorium of Mary Help of Christians Church at E. 12th St. and Ave.
 A and restructured into a not-for-profit initiative primarily aimed at supporting the AIDS Resource Foundation for Children in Newark, New Jersey.
 East Village music dealers (Saint Mark's Music Exchange) in 1983–84 at a midtown Manhattan hotel as a for-profit event, the production was purchased by Skip Henderson, an ex-social worker turned vintage guitar dealer (City Lights Music) from New Brunswick, New Jersey, moved to the Mary Help of Christians church auditorium at E.12th St. and Ave.
 A, and changed into a not-for-profit venture primarily to support the AIDS Resource Foundation for Children in Newark, New Jersey.
-Henderson later went on to establish the non-profit Mt.
-Zion Memorial Fund in Clarksdale, Mississippi, to assist rural black churches in the Mississippi Delta.
+Henderson later went on to establish the non-profit Mount Zion Memorial Fund in Clarksdale, Mississippi, to assist rural black churches in the Mississippi Delta.